×

 Care of Taro and Elderberry

-Care of Taro and Elderberry include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Elderberry pruning is done Cut or pinch the stems, No pruning needed in the early stages, Prune for shortening long shoots, Prune if you want to improve plant shape, Prune in winter, Prune ocassionally and Remove deadheads.
+Care of Taro and Elderberry include pruning, fertilizers, watering etc. Taro pruning is done and Elderberry pruning is done Cut or pinch the stems, No pruning needed in the early stages, Prune for shortening long shoots, Prune if you want to improve plant shape, Prune in winter, Prune ocassionally and Remove deadheads.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Elderberry needs Lots of watering and in winter, it needs Average Water.